brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ### Data

-At the start of the project, we considered using the following emotion-correlated biosignal databases:
+At the start of the project, we considered using the following databases:

  - [DREAMER: A Database for Emotion Recognition through EEG and ECG Signals from Wireless Low-cost Off-the-Shelf Devices](https://ieeexplore.ieee.org/document/7887697)
     - Biosignal data: EEG and ECG
     - Emotion data: Rating on valence-arousal-dominance scale provided by participants and tags for the "target emotion" of the stimuli
  - [The MAHNOB-HCI-Tagging database](https://mahnob-db.eu/hci-tagging/)
    - Biosignal data: EEG (in the form of BDF files), ECG, respiration amplitude, and skin temperature
    - Emotion data: Rating on valence-arousal scale provided by participants, and for some of the data, emotion tags (e.g. amused) selected by participants
  - [An EEG dataset recorded during affective music listening](https://openneuro.org/datasets/ds002721/versions/1.0.1)
      - Biosignal data: EEG
      - Emotion data: Rating on valence-arousal scale provided by participants (though it's not immediately clear where this can be downloaded)